google/gapid/README.md

 ## Status
 GAPID is still in development but already can be used to debug many Android OpenGL ES and Vulkan applications.

-The UI runs on Windows, Linux and MacOS and can currently be used to trace on Android.
+The UI runs on Windows, Linux and MacOS and can currently be used to trace GLES on Android as well as Vulkan on Windows, Linux and Android.
-We also plan to be able to trace OpenGL ES and Vulkan applications on hosts that support those APIs.
+We also plan to be able to trace OpenGL ES applications on hosts that support the API.

 Downloadable prebuilts will be available once the project reaches the beta milestone.